-America Saves the Day: Subverted to a degree in Vegas in which even though you stopped the crisis, the Big Bad gets away and plans to sell every Rainbow member's personal information out to the highest bidder.
+America Saves the Day: Subverted in Vegas in which even though you stopped the crisis, the Big Bad gets away and plans to sell every Rainbow member's personal information out to the highest bidder.
 And in Vegas 2 Gabriel screws up your mission in the opening and you fail to save not only an NSA spy but also an entire room full of civilians from a very grisly death.
 Also, Echo Team bites the dust.
 It looks as though you're fighting a losing battle until the game plays it straight by letting you come out on top.
 Also, Bishop, Keller and Six are about the only Americans on the team.
 Michael Walters is British, Jung is South Korean, the intel officers are Israeli and Canadian and the helicopter pilots are from Russia and New Zealand.
 Plus the US is the one under attack.
 So it's more like the rest of the world saving America.
 The original games also emphasized multinational teamwork - while the "main character", Ding, is American, as are a few of the prominent team members and the RAINBOW leader, you will most likely have Spanish, British, Israeli, South Korean, Italian, etc. troops in your squads.

 In the pre-Lockdown games, you could equip heavy armor, which supposedly can stop a rifle round.
 In practice, however, the AI usually scores headshots - and, realistically, even the best armor tends to not survive repeated hits, and as nearly all terrorists you face use high-powered AKs on full-auto...